 The majority of the diet should be in the form of soups.
 Congee with millet, barley, or rice are cooling and soothing to lung heat.

-Avoid: warming foods including coffee, alcohol, lamb, chicken, beef, fish (trout, salmon, anchovy), onion family, cinnamon, ginger, fennel, spicy foods.
+Avoid: Warming foods, including coffee, alcohol, lamb, chicken, beef, fish (trout, salmon, anchovy), onion family, cinnamon, ginger, fennel, spicy foods.

 2. Phlegm in the Lungs

 Symptoms: Cough, shortness of breath, wheezing, or asthma accompanied by sticky phlegm, greasy tongue coat.
 If the phlegm is white = cold phlegm, if the phlegm is green/yellow= phlegm heat.

 General diet should consist of foods that are easily digested.
 These include vegetables (cooked), fruits (either cooked or room temp), small amounts of legumes, rice, oatmeal, almonds, fish, stevia sweetener, citrus peel, kumquats,

-Avoid: All dairy foods, red meat, pork, chicken (unless broth), peanuts, tofu, tempeh, miso, soy sauce, soy milk, wheat, grains (unless quinoa), sugar, known allergens
+Avoid: All dairy foods, red meat, pork, chicken (unless broth), peanuts, tofu, tempeh, miso, soy sauce, soy milk, wheat, grains (unless quinoa), sugar, known allergens.

-3. Lung Yin Deficiency
+3. Lung Yin deficiency

 Symptoms: Dry unproductive cough with little or no sputum, periodic fever, frequent thirst, fresh-red cheeks and tongue, hot palms and soles, night sweats, thin and fast radial pulse.

 Useful foods: Seaweeds, spirulina and chlorella micro-algae, orange, peach, pear, apple, asian pear, watermelon, tomato, banana, string bean, soy milk, tofu, tempeh, mung bean, sugar cane (and unrefined cane-juice powder), rice syrup, flaxseed, egg, oyster, clam, pork, marshmallow root, slippery elm bark.

-Avoid: Spicy foods, bitter flavors (like coffee), avoid dandelion, Echinacea, and burdock.
+Avoid: Spicy foods, bitter flavors (like coffee), avoid dandelion, echinacea, and burdock.
 Avoid raw foods

-4. Lung Qi Deficiency
+4. Lung Qi deficiency

-Useful foods: rice, sweet rice, oats, carrot, mustard green, sweet potato, yam, potato, fresh ginger, garlic, molasses, rice syrup, herring
+Useful foods: Rice, sweet rice, oats, carrot, mustard green, sweet potato, yam, potato, fresh ginger, garlic, molasses, rice syrup, herring

-Limit: spinach, chard, seaweeds, micro-algae (chlorella is acceptable)
+Limit: Spinach, chard, seaweeds, micro-algae (chlorella is acceptable).